feperrella/Integrate-Elementor-Form-with-Mailster/readme.txt

 2. Inside Mailster tab, update the Field ID with the corresponding custom field.

 == Changelog ==

+= 1.5.1 - 2024/12/17 =
+- **CRITICAL FIX**: Fixed form submission not capturing user-selected lists
+- **FIXED**: Corrected HTML field naming to properly submit checkbox values
+- **FIXED**: Updated form processing logic to correctly identify and process user selections
+- **FIXED**: Show/hide descriptions toggle now works properly in editor preview
+- **IMPROVED**: Enhanced debugging capabilities for troubleshooting form submissions

+= 1.5.0 - 2024/12/17 =
+- **MAJOR IMPROVEMENT**: Simplified user list selection system for better UX
+- **NEW**: "Lists Available for User Selection" - dedicated multi-select field for admin to choose exactly which lists users can select
+- **NEW**: Live editor preview - Elementor editor now shows real-time preview of what users will see based on admin settings
+- **SIMPLIFIED**: Removed complex selection modes - now always uses simple "add to defaults" behavior
+- **SIMPLIFIED**: Removed confusing "Available Lists for Users" dropdown
+- **IMPROVED**: Much cleaner admin interface with intuitive controls
+- **IMPROVED**: Better form processing logic with enhanced security validation
+- **IMPROVED**: More informative editor messages when user selection is disabled or misconfigured
+- **PERFORMANCE**: Reduced code complexity and improved execution efficiency

+= 1.4.0 - 2024/12/17 =
+- **NEW**: Added user-selectable mailing lists feature
+- **NEW**: Frontend form field for users to choose their preferred mailing lists
+- **NEW**: Admin control for enabling/disabling user list selection
+- **NEW**: Three selection modes: Add to defaults, Replace defaults, or Use as fallback
+- **NEW**: Option to show all lists or only admin-selected lists to users
+- **NEW**: Enhanced list descriptions display with improved styling
+- **NEW**: Responsive design for list selection field
+- **IMPROVED**: Better integration between admin defaults and user selections
+- **IMPROVED**: Enhanced CSS styling for better user experience
+- **IMPROVED**: Backward compatibility maintained for existing forms

 = 1.3.0 - 2024/12/17 =
 - Updated minimum PHP requirement to 8.1